-ARTICLE XII
+ARTICLE XII Holidays

-Holidays

-- 1. The recognized holidays are: New Year's Day, Memorial Day, Fourth of July, Labor Day, Thanksgiving Day, and Christmas Day. - 2.
-Employees who are normally scheduled on the day the holiday falls and not required to work on those holidays will receive their regular day's pay.
+1. The recognized holidays are: New Year's Day, Martin Luther King Jr. Day, Memorial Day, Fourth of July, Labor Day, Thanksgiving Day, and Christmas Day, any other holiday granted to managers and/or non-union employees.

+2. Employees who are normally scheduled on the day the holiday falls and not required to work on those holidays will receive their regular day's pay.
 Full-time employees who are required to work on a holiday will be paid at double the straight-time rate for not less than eight (8) hours.
 With the exception of staff who normally work on weekends, when a holiday falls on a Saturday, it will be observed on the preceding Friday.
-When the holiday falls on a Sunday, it will be observed on the following Monday. - 3.
-If a holiday falls on an employee's regular day off, he or she shall be given an additional day off by mutual arrangement with the Employer. - 4.
-By agreement with the Publisher, an employee may select any two (2) religious holidays to substitute for any two (2) of the holidays listed in Section 1 above.
-Such selection shall be arranged with the supervisor not less than two (2) weeks before the religious holidays chosen. - 5.
-Unless mutually agreed to, an employee's regular day off will not be changed or shifted to avoid payment of holiday premium pay he or she normally would receive.
+When the holiday falls on a Sunday, it will be observed on the following Monday.

+3. If a holiday falls on an employee's regular day off, they shall be given an additional day off by mutual arrangement with the Employer.

+4. By agreement with the Publisher, an employee may select any two (2) religious holidays to substitute for any two (2) of the holidays listed in Section 1 above.
+Such selection shall be arranged with the supervisor not less than two (2) weeks before the religious holidays chosen.

-ARTICLE XIII
+5. Unless mutually agreed to, an employee's regular day off will not be changed or shifted to avoid payment of holiday premium pay they normally would receive.

-PTO - Vacations, Sick Leave
+ARTICLE XIII PTO - Vacations, Sick Leave